h-griffin/datingapp/README.md

 - need custom for confirm password

 ## custom validators
-- check validator values again st eachother
+- check validator values against each other
 - extra check for pw change after pw check is valid
 - bs style on inputs
 - bs feedback when invalid